-About the College
+About the School

-Classes at the School for Global Inclusion and Social Development will focus on research-supported practices that increase inclusion regionally, nationally, and around the world.
+Classes at the School for Global Inclusion and Social Development (SGISD) focus on research-supported practices that increase inclusion regionally, nationally, and around the world.
 Instruction is delivered on campus, online, and through international exchange programs.

 Students who are interested in program development, evaluation, and research will find this school’s offerings engaging.
-Our cutting-edge programs will address inclusion and social development through a transdisciplinary approach.
+Our cutting-edge programs address inclusion and social development through a transdisciplinary approach.